 Anabaptist preaching and churches spread throughout Europe, gaining a strong foothold in Holland especially.

-In less than a century, however, the zeal of the Anabaptists grew into legalism and doctrinal crystallization, and they began to splinter rapidly (re: Peter Hoover, The Secret of the Strength, Benchmark Press, 1998; what follows on Menno Symons is described and excellently documented from this book as well).
+In less than a century, however, the zeal of the Anabaptists grew into legalism and doctrinal crystallization, and they began to splinter rapidly (re: Peter Hoover, The Secret of the Strength, Benchmark Press, 1998; what follows on Menno Simons is described and excellently documented from this book as well).

-A major influence in this division was Menno Symons, one of the more famous of the 16th century Anabaptists.
+A major influence in this division was Menno Simons, one of the more famous of the 16th century Anabaptists.
 From his name comes the term Mennonite, whose churches flourish, with more division than almost any Protestant sect, to this day.

 Much as J.N.
 Darby would do in the 19th century among the Plymouth Brethren in England, Menno Symons and others began to freely excommunicate other believers and other churches.